-I will complete the 20 apostolic service hour requirements as set forth by Trinity High School.

-I understand that I represent myself, my family, and my school when I perform service and so I conduct myself with dignity and I will abide by the THS Honor Code.

-I understand that apostolic service hours must be completed by the dates specified on the school calendar/service website in accord with the THS Service Guidelines and Constitution.
+- I will complete the 10 apostolic service hour modified requirement for 2021-2022 as set forth by Trinity High School. - I understand that I represent myself, my family, and my school when I perform service and so I will conduct myself with dignity and I will abide by the THS Honor Code. - I understand that apostolic service hours must be completed by the dates specified on the school calendar/service website in accord with the THS Service Guidelines and Constitution.

-ALL STUDENTS must submit 5 apostolic service hours per Marking Period.

-Seniors must have 20 hours submitted by May 3, 2019 in order to receive their Trinity High School diploma.
+ALL STUDENTS must submit 5 apostolic service hours per Quarter for Semester II.
+Seniors must have 10 hours submitted by May 13, 2022 in order to receive their Trinity High School diploma.

-Grades 9-11 students must have 20 hours submitted by May 24, 2019, in order to meet THS promotion requirements.
+Grades 9-11 students must have 10 hours submitted by May 23, 2022, in order to meet THS grade promotion requirements.